Stahlstown, Pennsylvania

-Stahlstown is a small unincorporated community in Cook Township, Westmoreland County, Pennsylvania, United States.
-It is 50 miles south of Pittsburgh, just a few miles from the Donegal exit on the Pennsylvania Turnpike, located at the intersection of route 711 and route 130.
+Stahlstown is a small unincorporated community that is located in Cook Township, Westmoreland County, Pennsylvania, United States.
+It is situated 50 mi southeast of Pittsburgh, 4 mi northeast of the Donegal exit on the Pennsylvania Turnpike, at the intersection of state route 711 and state route 130.

 History

 The village was originally known as Centerville, but the name was changed after the Post Office objected there already being a town of Centerville nearby across Laurel Hill in Somerset County.
 It was then decided to name the town Stahlstown after Leonard Stahl (b.
 1734 – d.
-Nov.1829) upon whose land the village was built.
-Leonard Stahl was married to Elizabeth King (daughter of Michael and Susanna [Passmore] King of Somerset County).
+Nov.
+1829) upon whose land the village was built.
+Leonard Stahl was married to Elizabeth King (daughter of Michael and Susanna (née Passmore) King of Somerset County).
 Elizabeth's brother William King (b.
-Nov 23, 1776 – d.
+Nov.
+23, 1776 – d.
 May 5, 1853) was also instrumental in the founding of Stahlstown along with another brother, Enos King (b.
-Oct 28, 1768 – d.
-Aug 15, 1845), who built the first house in the village near the intersection of route 711 and route 130.
+Oct.
+28, 1768 – d.
+Aug.
+15, 1845), who built the first house in the village near the intersection of route 711 and route 130.
 The house was built of stone around the year 1799 and in 1882 was occupied by John Roadman (b.
 March 1821 – d.
-Mar 29, 1902), son of Jacob and Ann (King) Roadman.
+March 29, 1902), son of Jacob and Ann (King) Roadman.
 Ann King was William's oldest child.
 The house is still occupied today.